(c) 2024 PillSync.com

 Risk Summary

-Available pharmacovigilance data, data from the ongoing pregnancy registry, and data from published case reports and cohort studies in pregnant women have not identified an ENTYVIO associated risk of major birth defects, miscarriage or adverse maternal or fetal outcomes.
+Available data from the Organization of Teratology Information Speciauls (OTIS)/MotherToBaby ENTYVIO Pregnancy Registry, published literature and pharmacovigilance in pregnant women have not reliably identified an ENTYVIO-associated risk of major birth defects, miscarriage or adverse maternal or fetal outcomes (see Data).
 There are risks to the mother and the fetus associated with inflammatory bowel disease in pregnancy (see Clinical Considerations).
-No fetal harm was observed in animal reproduction studies with intravenous administration of vedolizumab to rabbits and monkeys at dose levels 20 times the recommended human dosage (see Data).

-The estimated background risk of major birth defects and miscarriage for the indicated populations is unknown.
+The background risk of major birth defects and miscarriage for the indicated populations is unknown.
 All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and miscarriage is 15 to 20%, respectively.

 Clinical Considerations